langnang-temp/root/README.md

-## Welcome to Template for Langnang
+## Welcome to Templates of Langnang

 ```sh
 langnang-temp.github.io